fzn0x/yoi18n/README.md

 console.log(t('hello')) // "hello" from default namespace
 console.log(t('admin.hello')) // "hello" from admin namespace,
-// defaultLang: en if no language detected in cookie, path or query
-// for path: url must includes /en/ path or similar lang names like /de/ path to be recognized
-// for query: url must includes query params `?lang=en` to work,
-// or other similar lang names like `?lang=de` or `?lang=id` to work.
-// for cookie: you need to store cookie with name `lang` and with the value of current lang
-// name, for example: en, de, id

 // You can export for reusability
 // module.exports = t;